PADA: Example-based Prompt Learning for on-the-fly Adaptation to Unseen Domains: Results

-Tables \ref{tab:rumour} and \ref{tab:mnli} present our results.
-Each table reports results for its task on 5 settings, which correspond to 5 different target domains, and the average score across all settings.
-We report the binary-F1 score for rumour detection, and the macro-F1 score for MNLI.\footnote{Binary-F1 measures the F1 score on the positive class.
-It is useful in cases of unbalanced datasets where the positive class is of interest.
-In the rumour detection dataset, $34\%$ of the examples belong to the positive class.} As described in \S\ref{sec:models-and-baselines}, we distinguish between benchmark models proposed by previous works for rumour detection (\textit{CCRF} and \textit{Tr-MoE}), T5-based baseline models which follow ideas proposed in previous works (\textit{T5-NoDA} and \textit{T5-MoE}), and our own ablation models (\textit{PADA-DN} and \textit{PADA-NC}), which are simplified variants of \textit{PADA}.

-\textit{PADA} outperforms all models in 6 of 10 settings, exhibiting average performance gains of $3.5\%$ and $1.3\%$ in rumour-detection and MNLI, respectively, over \textit{T5-NoDA}, the best model that does not belong to our \textit{PADA} framework.
-Moreover, in 9 of 10 settings it is one of the \textit{PADA} models that is the best performing model.
-Interestingly, it is \textit{T5-NoDA}, a model that does not perform any DA, that outperforms all models that do not belong to the \textit{PADA} family, including the MoE models.
-This highlights the limitations of previous approaches to our problem.
+Table \ref{tab:rumour and mnli} presents our results.
+We report the binary-F1 score for Rumour Detection, and the macro-F1 score for MNLI.\footnote{Binary-F1 measures the F1 score of the positive class.
+It is useful in cases of unbalanced datasets where the positive class is of interest ($34\%$ of the Rumour Detection dataset).} \emph{PADA} outperforms all baseline models (\S~\ref{sec:baseline models}) in 7 of 10 settings and reaches the highest result in another setting (with \textit{T5-NoDA}), exhibiting average performance gains of $3.5\%$ and $1.3\%$ in Rumour Detection and MNLI, respectively, over the best performing baseline model.
+Interestingly, it is \textit{T5-NoDA}, which does not perform any DA, that outperforms (on average and in most model-to-model comparisons) all other baseline model, including the MoE models.

 While the performance gains differ between the tasks, they partly stem from the different performance gaps between source and target domains in each of these tasks.
-Recall, that we consider the \textit{T5-UB} performance on its development sets for rumour detection ($82.8\%$) and MNLI ($80.8\%$), to be the upper bound for the average target performance across all DA settings, for any T5-based model in our setup.
-When considering the gaps between this upper bound and \textit{T5-NoDA} ($65.8\%$ for rumour detection and $78.3\%$ for MNLI), \textit{PADA} reduces the error rate by $21\%$ for rumour detection and $52\%$ for MNLI.
-These results reveal that the improvements gained by \textit{PADA} are in fact substantial in both tasks.
+Recall, that we consider the \textit{T5-UB} performance on its development sets for Rumour Detection ($82.8\%$) and MNLI ($80.8\%$), to be the upper bound for the average target performance across all DA settings, for any T5-based model.
+When considering the gaps between this upper bound and \textit{T5-NoDA} ($65.8\%$ for Rumour Detection and $78.3\%$ for MNLI), \emph{PADA} reduces the error rate by $21\%$ for Rumour Detection and $52\%$ for MNLI.
+The improvements gained by \emph{PADA} are in fact substantial in both tasks.